|

 TOVA (Test of Variables in Attention):

-This testing method is a 21.6 minute computerized Continuous Performance Test (CPT) with claims that professionals can use it to “diagnose as well as monitor treatment of ADD/ADHD in children and adults.”
-Ablechild has recently been receiving reports that parents are being told by certain “professionals” that there is a test that will tell if their child has this diagnosis.
+This testing method is a 21.6 minute computerized Continuous Performance Test (CPT) with claims that it can "correctly identify 86% of ADHD cases."
+Our organization, Ablechild is a not-for-profit national parent organization has received reports that parents are being told by certain "professionals," and or "clinicians," that there is a test that will tell if their child has this diagnosis.
 They describe it as a flashing or blinking light on a computer screen.
 This test we know to be the TOVA.

 Buyer Beware!
 Terms are important and claims that “it is an accurate indicator of ADD/ADHD” are just not ACCURATE!